viniciusmontibeller/primeira-quest/README.md

-# Frontend Mentor - Stats preview card component solution
+# Frontend Mentor - Huddle landing-page

 This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-a-single-introductory-section-B_2Wvxgi0/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.